CUTR-at-USF/ontime-performance-calculator/README.md

     * `password : user password`
     * `database : name of the database to connect to`

-Finally, to run the application execute the command:
+Finally, to run the application execute a command in the format:

 `java -jar target/ontime-performance-calculator.jar <path/to/GTFS_file.zip> <arrival_time OR departure_time> [number of records to fetch]`